 Sydney Water uses the TM1 system to receive and extract actual and forecast data from the financial management and forecasting systems, for analytical and summary reporting purposes.
-Similar to Peoplesoft, the TM1 system is managed as part of Sydney Water's financial management process.
+Similar to PeopleSoft, the TM1 system is managed as part of Sydney Water's financial management process.

-In TM1, each cost is categorised and organised as a 'type' of cost, known as a Cost Item6 (for example, chemicals, electricity and labour).
-The Cost Items are then attributed to particular operations, equipment or facilities, known as Cost Objects (for example, a cost may be attributed to an asset which is part of the Malabar reticulation network, which is one of the declared services).
-A cost object is any activity or asset for which costs can be separated measured.
+In TM1, each cost is categorised and organised as a 'type' of cost, known as a Cost Item (for example, chemicals, electricity and labour).
+The Cost Items are then assigned to particular operations, equipment or facilities, known as Cost Objects.
+For example, a cost may be attributed to an asset which is part of the Malabar reticulation network, which is one of the declared services.
+A Cost Object is any activity or asset for which costs can be separated measured.

-For the purpose of this CAM, each cost object represents an individual component required to provide a declared service.
-Hence each cost object can be assigned to both a system and a service level.
-For example, electricity (Cost item) can be attributed to the Elizabeth Bay Sewage Pumping Station - SP0019 (Cost Object) which is part of the declared Bondi Wastewater Network.
+For the purpose of this CAM, each Cost Object represents an individual component required to provide a declared service.
+Hence each Cost Object can be assigned to both a system and a service level.
+For example, electricity (Cost item) can be attributed to the Elizabeth Bay Sewage Pumping Station - SP0019 (Cost Object) which is part of the declared Bondi sewerage reticulation network (System).

-Through this structure, it is possible to collect all relevant costs for a particular activity at a particular location, and then group the cost objects in such a way that they form the base cost for a particular service, in this case the declared services.
-Note that no cost object applies to more than one service or one system.
+Through this structure, it is possible to collect all relevant costs for a particular activity at a particular location, and then group the Cost Objects in such a way that they form the base cost for a particular service, in this case the declared services.
+Note that no Cost Object applies to more than one system or one service.